sindresorhus/Gifski/readme.md

 [![](https://linkmaker.itunes.apple.com/assets/shared/badges/en-us/macappstore-lrg.svg)](https://itunes.apple.com/no/app/gifski/id1351639930?mt=12)

+## Resizing GIF using keyboard

+Press the arrow up/down keys to change the value by 1.
+Hold the Option key meanwhile to change it by 10.

 ## System service

 Gifski includes a [system service](https://www.computerworld.com/article/2476298/os-x-a-quick-guide-to-services-on-your-mac.html) that lets you quickly convert a video to GIF from the **Services** menu in any app that provides a compatible video file.